RaphaelHebert/nsdpy/docs/main.md

 PATTERNS are optional.
 PATTERNS: [regular expression](https://www.debuggex.com/cheatsheet/regex/python) for filtering genes from the cds_fasta files and GenBank files corresponding to the [accession version identifiers](https://www.ncbi.nlm.nih.gov/GenBank/sequenceids/) resulting from the user’s query.
 The search is case insensitive.
 This option is particularly interesting when looking for a gene from organites whole genomes or from DNA sequences containing more than one gene.

-Example for the COX1 (or COI ) gene:
+Example for the COX1 (or COI) gene:

-    nsdpy -r "(mitochondrion[Title]) AND complete[Title]" -c 'COX[1I]' 'CO[I1]'
+    nsdpy -r "mitochondrion[Title] AND complete[Title]" -c 'COX[1I]' 'CO[I1]'
 or..

-    nsdpy --request "(mitochondrion[Title]) AND complete[Title]" --cds 'cox[1i]' 'CO[I1]'
+    nsdpy --request "mitochondrion[Title] AND complete[Title]" --cds 'cox[1i]' 'CO[I1]'

 *The above commands are identical.*

-Note that this option must be used separately form the others.
+Note that this option must be used separately from the others.
 For example to use the **--cds** option and the **--verbose** options these commands will run normally:

-    nsdpy -r “This is a query to NCBI” -c -v
+    nsdpy -r "This is a query to NCBI" -c -v

-    nsdpy -r “This is a query to NCBI” -c 'pattern1' 'pattern2' -v
+    nsdpy -r "This is a query to NCBI" -c 'pattern1' 'pattern2' -v

 However, the following command will interpret the “v” as a pattern and not as the verbose option.

-    python3 nsdpy.py -r “This is a query to NCBI” -cv
+    python3 nsdpy.py -r "This is a query to NCBI" -cv

 ## output files